 Apple Watch Series 6

 The Apple Watch Series 6 and iPad Air 4 were to be released on September 8 via a press release, and Prosser doubled down on this and his sources being accurate.
 Mark Gurman insisted that the press release on September 8 will reveal the iPhone announcement date, not any product releases, and was correct.
-The press release was an announcement for an event taking place on September 15 called "Time Flies," where the companay announced the Apple Watch Series 6 and Apple Watch SE and iPad Air 4.
+The press release was an announcement for an event taking place on September 15 called "Time Flies," where the company announced the Apple Watch Series 6, Apple Watch SE, and iPad Air 4.

 The Friday prior to the event, Prosser dropped one last bit of information about the upcoming Apple Watch.
 He stated that there would be a new budget line of Watches with reduced specs to reduces the price.
 Other rumors had indicated that Apple may be working on a plastic Apple Watch with a kids mode, so the idea of a cheaper line was not far-fetched.
 Health features like the built-in ECG and advanced features like the always-on display would be omitted to reduce cost.
 Apple apparently refers to the devices internally as "Apple Watch" and "Apple Watch Pro."What ultimately launched was the Apple Watch SE, which was not plastic or marketed specifically for kids.